 CS148 will meet Tuesdays and Thursdays from 9-10:20am.
-On Tuesdays there will be a lecture in Lubrano (CIT 477) and on Thursdays the format will be more informal, with labs and demonstrations of students work in the MSLab (CIT 167).
-We will be using the LEGO Mindstorms kits throughout the course, and since these resources are limited, enrollment will be limited to 26 with one kit to each pair of students.
+On Tuesdays, there will be a lecture in the Media Room (CIT368).
+On Thursdays, the format will be more informal, with labs and demonstrations of students work in the MSLab (CIT 167).
+We will be using the LEGO Mindstorms kits throughout the course.
+Since these resources are limited, enrollment will be limited to 26 with one kit to each pair of students.
 Enrollment will be determined by a lottery weighted towards seniors and concentrators; to be eligible to enter the lottery you must attend the first class and fill out the form you will receive there.

 The current syllabus is available on the course web page, www.cs.brown.edu/courses/cs148.
-Labs and projects will be posted there as they are assigned, so check the webpage and the course newsgroup, brown.cs.cs148, often.
+Labs and projects will be posted there as they are assigned, so check the web page and the course newsgroup, brown.cs.cs148, often.
+The web page is the primary source of information, however, and any important announcements posted on the newsgroup will also be posted on the MOTD page.